 To set up your own notifications, follow these steps.

 The Syllabus tool in Canvas allows students to view a calendar of assignments, a description of the course, and how grades are weighted within their course.
 At the beginning of the semester, instructors can use this tool in place of or alongside a written syllabus, as long as all relevant information is addressed.
-Detailed instructions on how to use Canvas's Syllabus can be found here.
+The Canvas Community offers instructions on how to use Canvas's Syllabus.

 Within a Canvas course, instructors have the ability to re-arrange their course’s left-hand menu.
 This menu holds Modules, Grades, Announcements, and more; it is students’ most-used tool for course navigation.

 To streamline student activity, we recommend that instructors hide options that they are not using, especially options that will draw students away from the course’s structure.
 Instructors should hide the Pages and Files options from the students’ view.
 Ideal options to keep available are Home, Syllabus, Announcements, Modules, Grades, People (only if the course uses Groups), and Barnes & Noble.
 Canvas provides detailed instructions on how to rearrange the navigation menu in their navigation menu guide.